Mark-Clegg/asm1802/README.md

                             ENDSUB  START
 ```

 Main code loads R6 with the address of the local START label (1001).
-However, within the
+Also, within the
-subroutine, FlashQ will have it's initial address of 1000.
+subroutine, FlashQ will have it's initial address of START (1001)

 ## Macros